dockermgeo/DockerSimpleTemplater/README.md

 ## Cliks Tool for redis or vault
 If you're using this Project with keystore, it's doesn't mattern if vault or redis.
+Cliks will control it for you automaticly.
+Cliks using [vault](https://www.vaultproject.io/docs/commands/read-write.html) and a another Redis-Connector as [CliReds](https://github.com/dockermgeo/CliReds).

 In case, we are using cliks (ClientKeystore) who are switching between by Address.

 ```